linnarsson-lab/BackSPIN/README.md

        --input=[inputfile]
               Path of the tab delimited file.
               Rows should be genes and columns single cells/samples

        -o [outputfolder]
        --output=[outputfolder]
-              The name of the folder where the output will be written (all the output will be enclosed in a folder named runout_ddmmyyhhmmss)
+              The name of the folder where the output will be written (output will be a file named results_ddMMyyhhmmss.cef)

        -d [int]
               Depth/Number of levels: The number of nested splits that will be tried by the algorythm -t [int]
               Number of the iterations used in the preparatory SPIN.
               Defaults to 10
+       -f [int]
+              Feature selection is performed before backSPIN.
+Argument controls how many genes are seleceted.
        -s [float]
               Controls the decrease rate of the wid parameter used in the preparatory SPIN.
               Smaller values will increase the number of SPIN iterations and result in higher